 The Diploma of Practical Nursing program is designed to prepare students for successful careers as a Licensed Practical Nurse with knowledge in pertinent aspects of the healthcare field.
 Students will learn skills that prepare them to perform patient care pertinent to entry-level into the nursing profession.
 Students have the ability to apply in various healthcare facilities from physicians’ offices, education or corrections systems, home health, and short-term and long term care facilities.

 Upon completion of the program and meeting all of the course requirements, students will receive a Practical Nursing diploma and will be prepared and eligible to submit their diploma and transcript to apply to take the national certification examination through the National Council for State Boards of Nursing (NCLEX-PN®).
 Successful completion of the national examination allows students to apply for licensure in their respective state.

 MedQuest College has provided high-quality instruction to students in Kentucky and Indiana since 1999.
-By providing Southern Indiana, Louisville and Lexington Kentucky, and surrounding areas with quality programs in medical assisting, dental assisting, diagnostic medical sonogoraphy, medical billing and coding, practical nursing and biomed equipment technology we are able to proudly say that MedQuest College has successfully employed hundreds of graduates in the medical fields.
+By providing Southern Indiana, Louisville and Lexington Kentucky, and surrounding areas with quality programs in medical assisting, dental assisting, diagnostic medical sonogoraphy, practical nursing and biomed equipment technology we are able to proudly say that MedQuest College has successfully employed hundreds of graduates in the medical fields.
 Our campuses are located in Louisville Ky and Lexington KY.
 We are institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), a nationally recognized accrediting body.